jhap1982/giveituruguay/2017/2017-03-10 - Staples Center, Los Angeles, CA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-Hard to Concentrate
+6. Hard to Concentrate
-Me and My Friends
+7. Me and My Friends
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-What Is Soul? jam
+10. What Is Soul? jam
-Sick Love
+11. Sick Love
-Don't Forget Me
+12. Don't Forget Me
-The Adventures of Rain Dance Maggie
+13. The Adventures of Rain Dance Maggie
-Suck My Kiss
+14. Suck My Kiss
-Under the Bridge
+15. Under the Bridge
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Living Without You JOSH
+18. Living Without You JOSH
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes